Gemini 12: Objectives

 At the completion of the previous Gemini flight, the program still had not demonstrated that an astronaut could work easily and efficiently outside the spacecraft.
-Prior to the Gemini XII mission, other astronauts from previous missions of the Gemini Program had attempted EVAs (extravehicular activities).
-However, their successes were limited due to a lack of proper restraints and insufficient techniques.
+Prior to the Gemini XII mission, other astronauts from previous missions of the Gemini Program had attempted EVAs.
+Their successes, however, were limited due to a lack of proper restraints and insufficient techniques.
 In preparation for Gemini XII new, improved restraints were added to the outside of the capsule, and a new technique—underwater training—was introduced, which would become a staple of future space-walk simulation.
 The main purpose of the Gemini XII mission was to find and test new ways to work outside of a spacecraft safely and effectively.
 Aldrin's two-hour, 20-minute tethered space-walk, during which he photographed star fields, retrieved a micrometeorite collector and did other chores, at last demonstrated the feasibility of extravehicular activity.
 Two more stand-up EVAs also went smoothly, as did the by-now routine rendezvous and docking with an Agena which was done "manually" using the onboard computer and charts when a rendezvous radar failed.
 Aldrin, who had written his PhD on the rendezvous, used a sextant to measure the angle between the spacecraft and the Agena, and then calculated the required actions using the onboard computer.
 Lovell then flew the spacecraft accordingly.
 The climb to a higher orbit was canceled because of a problem with the Agena booster.